lvzrr/MOUL/README.md

   trace - Print trace of the last test help - Show this message
 ```
-42 school testrunner for the C piscine.
+42 school testrunner for the C piscine that uses runtime compilation with no buildsystem in pure C.

 ## INSTALL
 Just run this command: